Strata Global

 What is vertical landfill expansion?

 As the name suggests, vertical expansion of landfills involves creating a new landfill above the existing site.
 In simpler terms, it refers to increasing the landfill’s capacity by building upward within the existing site boundary.
 These landfills, also known as piggyback landfills, have gained popularity due to their ability to maximize waste storage within the permitted land area.
-However, it’s crucial to remember that the key to their success is maintaining existing sites to maximize their utilization.
-This is particularly important because the load-bearing capacity tends to decrease as additional vertical layers are added to the landfill site.
-Factors such as slope stability, foundation support, leachate installation, waste management, and proper drainage installation need to be carefully considered.
+However, it’s crucial to remember that the key to their success is ensuring the stability of the underlying waste and foundation, which will be subjected to increased stress from the additional vertical layers.
+This is crucial because the stress on the underlying waste and foundation increases with added vertical layers.
+Factors such as slope stability, foundation support, leachate management systems (including collection and removal), waste management, and proper drainage installation need to be carefully considered.

 Various techniques, each tailored to the specific site conditions and the layout of the existing landfill structure, can achieve vertical expansion of landfills.
 These techniques, including perimeter implementation, wall retention, and MSE perimeter berms, aim to maximize the airspace and ensure efficient waste storage.